Big, bigger, Phuket

 Food tip: We absolutely loved the vegan sandwiches from Bartels.
 Their sourdough bread is outstanding.

-Search for the best and cheapest hotels at Bang Tao here (adlink).
+Search for the best hotels at Bang Tao here (adlink).

 Nai Harn Beach – Serene and quiet beach located at the far south